AlexLiuSheng/FooyoTestSDK-1/README.md

 vc.delegate = self
 ```
 Both of the two variables `category` and `levelOneId` are optional.

+- To show all the locations belong to a specific category, please specify the category name only;
+- To show a specific location, please specify the category name and the id of this location;
+- To show all the locations, please do not sepcify any of them.

 ### Delegate Functions
 ## Call Back Functions